 Nicholas Stretch became a member of the Firbank Board in 2011.
 After graduating from Melbourne University in 1983 with degrees in Law and Commerce, Nick worked with Gadens Lawyers (and its predecessor firm, J M Smith & Emmerton) for 25 years.
 Nick is currently the managing director of Nick Stretch Legal Pty Ltd where he practices as a commercial and corporate lawyer.
 He is the chairman of the MA & VL Perry Foundation Limited, a charitable trust which invests its capital for the benefit of various health-related charities.
 Nick is married to Felicity and has five children – all boys.
 His two eldest have graduated from Brighton Grammar School while the younger three still attend.

-Frieda S.M.
-Yeo was elected to the Firbank Board in 2016.
-Frieda is a Chartered Accountant and graduate of Monash University where she completed a Bachelor of Business (Accounting) / Bachelor of Arts (Psychology) in 1997.
-Frieda has worked in both private and publicly listed companies over the last 18 years, specialising in accounting, corporate tax and external financial reporting.
-She has held the role of External Reporting Manager at IRESS Limited and, more recently, Group Financial Controller at Adslot Limited.
-She is currently the Finance Director in her family business, which has Australian and international investments in the agricultural, seafood and property industries.
+Frieda Yeo was elected to the Firbank Board in 2016, and is the current chair of the Finance Committee.
+Frieda is a Chartered Accountant and graduate of Monash University where she completed a Bachelor of Business (Accounting) / Bachelor of Arts (Psychology).
+Frieda has worked in both private and publicly listed companies over the last 20 years, specialising in accounting, corporate tax and external financial reporting.
+She is currently an Executive Director in her family business, which has Australian and international investments in the agricultural, seafood and property industries.
 Frieda and her husband Nick, who attended Brighton Grammar, have a daughter who attends Firbank.